Brockway, Wisconsin

 Brockway is a town in Jackson County, Wisconsin, United States.
 The population was 2,580 at the 2000 census.
 The unincorporated communities of Brockway, Sand Pillow, Sheppard, and Vaudreuil are located in the town.

 History

-Brockway was organized out of a portion of Albion town in the early 1890s.
+The Town of Brockway was organized out of a portion of the town of Albion in the early 1890s.
 It was named for Eustace L. Brockway, an area sawmill and steamboat operator who served in the Wisconsin legislature in 1872.